go-gitea/gitea/docs/content/doc/usage/packages/arch.en-us.md

 ## GPG Verification

 Upload and remove operation are validated with [GnuPG](https://gnupg.org/).
 First, you need to export and upload your public gpg key to `SSH/GPG Keys` in account settings.
-This works similarly with SSH key.
+This works similarly to SSH keys.
 You can export gpg key with command:

 ```sh
 gpg --armor --export